 And, so long as we’re on the subject: that textbook.
 (Yes, I know.
 I’ve already expended way too much time on that Potions textbook.
 If Rowling didn’t want people to be picking apart her storyline, then she ought not have written it as a puzzle.)

 Borage’s ‘Advanced Potion-Making’ appears to be Slughorn’s specifically “NEWT-level” text, just as the title would lead the reader to conclude.
-Slughorn, in his first class session, refers to the sort of differences his students will find in 6th year work from that of their lower grades, and it is unlikely that he would be making that statement if he had been using the same textbook for any year earlier.
+Slughorn, in his first class session, refers to the sort of differences his students will find in 6th year work from that of their lower grades, and it is unlikely that he would be making that statement if he uses the same textbook for any year earlier.

 So, it stands to reason that the book was probably not being used in Snape’s classes prior to 6th year, either.
 We know almost nothing about Snape’s required texts.
 From what we could see of Snape’s methods, he put his instructions on the board, and we seldom saw him refer to a textbook.
 We also never watched him teach Potions at NEWT-level.